 Plant root rhyzosphere

-3. Seaweed Promotes Photosynthesis
+3. Seaweed Benefits Photosynthesis

 Photosynthesis is the process by which plants convert sunlight, water, and carbon dioxide into energy-rich sugars, releasing oxygen as a byproduct.
 It plays a crucial role in plant growth and development.

-Furthermore, Liquid Seaweed Biofertiliser also contains trace elements like magnesium, iron, zinc, and manganese that are essential for proper chlorophyll synthesis.
+Furthermore, Liquid Seaweed Biofertiliser contains trace elements like magnesium, iron, zinc, and manganese that are essential for proper chlorophyll synthesis.
 These elements act as cofactors for enzymes involved in various metabolic reactions during photosynthesis.

 One of the other great benefits of using seaweed fertiliser is it improves resistance to frost and disease because it contains a hormone called Auxins.
 Auxins attribute to stem strength.
 Auxins occur in the roots and stems during cell division.
 They move to areas of cell elongation where they allow the walls of cells to stretch.